Laboratory 8

 2. Create a CHANGELOG.md file;

-3. Work on a new demo branch;
+3. Create and switch to a new demo branch;

 4. Create the Shape, Sphere, World, Vec2d, HitRecord types;